hbctraining/Intro-to-R-online-Catalyst/lessons/3B_Segment_3_Video_B.md

 }
 ```

 If we highlight and run this code in the console, this will overwrite the function currently loaded in memory.
 Now try using it as we had done before.
-You should see teh same value being returned.
+You should see the same value being returned.

 ```r
 square_it(5)
 ```

 Let's try one more example to demonstrate the use of multiple arguments.
-This time we will create a function called `multiply_it` which takes into two arguments: a numeric value `x` and a numeric value `y`.
+This time we will create a function called `multiply_it` which takes in two arguments: a numeric value `x` and a numeric value `y`.
 The function will return the product of these two values.

 ```r